randix/Pinewood-Derby/README.md

 - Viewing of the rankings.
 - Viewing of the results.
 - Connecting to the computer (e.g., Raspberry Pi) timer server.
-- Get the race configuration from the Raspberry Pi timer server.
+- Getting the race configuration from the Raspberry Pi timer server.

-The master mode allows full control of the race, including
+The administrator mode allows full control of the race data, including

 - Everything that the observer mode can do, plus:
-- Adding, editing, and deleting racers.
+- Adding, editing, and deleting groups and racers.
 - Managing the heats of the race, including entering special heats.
-- Editing the resulting times, to enable ignoring false times.
+- Editing the resulting times, to allow ignoring false times.
 - Sending the configuration to the computer (e.g., Raspberry Pi) timer server.
-- Start and Resume Racing.
+- Start and resume Racing.
-- Start and Resume Simulation (for testing).
+- Start and resume Simulation (for testing).

 ##### Computer (e.g., RaspberryPi) Timer Connection